 These are books on Origami which I own and which I am hoping will help readers like you, decide to buy.

-Even though the Internet provides a vast repository of diagrams and instructional videos dedicated to origami and paper folding, these are some books which provide not only diagrams and color illustrations, but also valuable tips in this art.
+Even though the Internet provides a vast repository of authorized diagrams and instructional videos dedicated to origami and paper folding, these are some books which provide not only diagrams and color illustrations, but also valuable tips in this art.
+Note that the images and book references are links to my affiliate account.

 I hope you enjoy folding as much as I do!